MSU-Libraries/kube-doc/README.md

 to update fields that cannot be updated, delete and re-create the resource with `replace --force` `kubectl replace -f https://k8s.io/examples/application/nginx/nginx-deployment.yaml --force`

+TODO see the difference between file and loaded manifest (and display if the change would not be valid) `kubectl diff -f manifest.yaml`

 `kubectl patch` to update API objects in place